Old DAT Scoring to New DAT Scoring: Explanation, Conversion, and DAT Percentiles (2025)

-The DAT is changing to a new scoring system.
+The DAT has changed to a new scoring system.
 Learn what that means for your admissions odds and review our old to new DAT score conversion tables

 Student wearing glasses taking notes and using a laptop while studying for the dental admission test (DAT)